Fall at Acadia National Park

 An easy walk alongside Lower Hadlock Pond

-We chose the easiest trail, a fire road, that took us out to the dam which created the pond, and when we turned around at the dam,
+The easiest trail, a fire road, took us out to the dam which created the pond.
+When we turned around at the dam, there was a stunning view of Bald Peak.

 DSC01827